Winter-Spring 2017 Projects

 Climate and Phenology 2017

 Climate change poses unknown but significant challenges to restoration practioners and conservation biologists.
-This team will assist with critical ecological research needed to conserve, manage and restore prairie habitats at a local to regional scale in the face of climate change.
-Under the umbrella of a comprehensive multi-university research project led by UO’s Bridgham Lab, ELP students will collect, analyze and disseminate phenological (timing of flowering and seed set) data in experimental climate change plots.
-The ELP will also broaden the impact of the research by sharing it through public presentations and a website that explains the scientific understanding of large-scale effects of climate change on the phenology and spatial distribution of plants.
-The students will learn about research methods, as well as plant identification and ecology.
+This team is assisting with critical ecological research needed to conserve, manage and restore prairie habitats at a local to regional scale in the face of climate change.
+Under the umbrella of a comprehensive multi-university research project led by UO’s Bridgham Lab, ELP students are collecting, analyzing and disseminating phenological (timing of flowering and seed set) data in experimental climate change plots.
+The team is also broadening the impact of the research by sharing it through public presentations and a website that explains the scientific understanding of large-scale effects of climate change on the phenology and spatial distribution of plants.
+To learn more, visit the team’s website.

 Stream Stewardship 2017

 Restoration of streamside vegetation improves water quality and benefits fish, wildlife and people.
 Enhancing in-stream habitat is important for endangered bull trout, salmon and other aquatic species.
-In partnership with the McKenzie Watershed Council and U.S. Forest Service, the Stream Stewardship Team will assist with data collection at two sites within the McKenzie watershed.
-They will learn about upland and aquatic restoration techniques and challenges, as well as how to identify local native and non-native plant species and evaluate in-stream habitat.
+In partnership with the McKenzie Watershed Council and U.S. Forest Service, the Stream Stewardship Team is collecting baseline data on invasive species, side channel characteristics and fish populations at Springfield Oxbow.
+They are testing a new protocol to evaluate the success of an important floodplain restoration project at Deer Creek.
+To learn more, visit the team’s website.

 Riparian Restoration 2017

-Whitewater Ranch is a sustainably-managed Christmas tree farm, diversified with forestry, blueberry and row crop plantings.
+Whitewater Ranch is a sustainably-managed Christmas tree farm, diversified with forestry and blueberry plantings.
 The mission of the ranch is to provide quality agricultural products grown “with respect to the land and animals around them.”
 Since 2014, ELP teams have been improving conditions for Goose Creek with the overall goals of providing shade for the stream and habitat for pollinators within the context of a working farm.
 Past teams have created a management plan, installed and maintained riparian plantings, and monitored plants and animals.
-In 2017, this team will continue that work and get involved in a larger-scale riparian planting project at Goose Creek in collaboration with McKenzie Watershed Council.
-They will learn about restoration techniques and challenges, as well as monitoring methods.
+In 2017, this team is continuing that work and getting involved in a larger-scale riparian planting project at Goose Creek in collaboration with McKenzie Watershed Council.
+To learn more, visit the team’s website.